Dr Fanny Thornton

 Thornton

-Dr Fanny Thornton leads the B-EPICC project at the Potsdam Institute for Climate Impact Research.
-This inter-disciplinary project concerns the co-creation of knowledge about regional climate phenomena and hydrological and biodiversity systems, as well as their impacts upon agriculture-based livelihoods, human mobility and security.
-The project works with partners in Brazil, Ethiopia, Peru and India (as well as Tanzania in the past).
+Previously, Dr Thornton led the B-EPICC project at PIK.
+This inter-disciplinary project concerned the co-creation of knowledge about regional climate phenomena and hydrological and biodiversity systems, as well as their impacts upon agriculture-based livelihoods, human mobility and security.
+The project worked with partners in Brazil, Ethiopia, Tanzania, Peru and India and was also funded by IKI.

 Prior to joining PIK, Dr Thornton was Associate Professor in Law at the University of Canberra in Australia.
 In that capacity, she was engaged in collaborative, inter-disciplinary research concerning climate change-linked human migration, with a regional focus on the Pacific Islands.
-Her research has been supported by a number of competitive external grants, including a substantial grant from the Australian Research Council.
+Her research was supported by a number of competitive external grants, including a substantial grant from the Australian Research Council.
 Dr Thornton has extensive experience teaching in the tertiary education sector, having convened and delivered courses at the undergraduate and post-graduate levels for approximately ten years, predominantly in the areas of public international law, environmental law and legal theory.

-Dr Thornton completed her doctoral dissertation in the law faculty at the Australian National University in Canberra, supported by a prestigious Australian Postgraduate Award.
-Her doctoral research was published as a monograph – Climate Change and People on the Move: International Law and Justice - with Oxford University Press in 2018.
 Dr Thornton has recently returned to her native Germany, after 25 years spent abroad in the United States, United Kingdom, South Africa, New Zealand and Australia.
 She is passionate about climate justice and seeks to adjust how she leads her life to meet its demands.
 When not working, she can often be found in the great out-of-doors.

 Select Publications: